Download Excel freezing point depression curve for ice cream software

 Download Excel freezing point curve spreadsheet packages for ice cream or gelato

-Note this spreadsheet package is now available as a free download to users who purchased the complete set of ice cream mix spreadsheets (pack 8).
-Users who have purchased pack 8 prior to the 30th August 2015 can obtain this spreadsheet package by donating £15 at the donation page.
-The package will be sent to you normally within 24 hours.
+Note this spreadsheet package is available as a free download to users who purchased the complete set of ice cream mix spreadsheets (pack 8).

-Note this spreadsheet is now available (from the 30th August 2015) as a free download to users signing up to any of the subscriptions for the Dairy Science and Food Technology ice cream mix calculator.
+Note this spreadsheet is now available as a free download to users signing up to any of the subscriptions for the Dairy Science and Food Technology ice cream mix calculator.
 Current subscribers can download the package using the Resource tab on the Calculator.
-Users who have taken out a subscription prior to 30th August, and which is not currently active, can obtain this spreadsheet package by donating £5 at the donation page.
-The package will be sent to you normally within 24 hours.

 Goff, H. D. and Hartel, R. W. (2013).
 Ice Cream.
 7th Edn.
 Springer: New York.